gammapy/gammapy-meetings/2018-03-16/README.md

 # Agenda

-* CC News: Bruno Khelifi
+* News: Bruno Khelifi
   * Next Gammapy regular call will be Friday, March 30, at 11 am
-  * Next CTA meetings are Barcelona (April 16-20) and Orsay/Paris (May 14-18) with a tutorial session
+  * Next user hands-on sessions
+    * At CTA ASWG meeting in Barcelona (April 16-20, [indico](https://indico.cta-observatory.org/event/1686)) - day / time not fixed yet
+    * At CTA consortium meeting in Orsay/Paris (May 14-18, [indico](https://indico.cta-observatory.org/event/1575)) - Friday 14:15-15:45
-  * Next Gammapy coding sprints
+  * Next Gammapy coding sprint
       * Will be July 9-13 in Heidelberg, see infos [here](../2018-07-09).
       * If you can join or have any questions, please email Christoph & Roberta.
       * The next one will be in the fall in Madrid (date to be determined)
 * Software Status: Christoph Deil
+  * a few developments / pull requests ongoing for 3D analysis, spectrum simulation, light curves, ...
+  * ... nothing specifically to report here yet though.
+  * If you want to discuss something, please mention it now, or let's talk any time.
 * User Contributions
   * Pulsar Analysis: Marion Jacob.  [slides](gammapy_pulsar.pdf)
   * Progress on Light Curves: Bruno Khelifi
   * Progress on Binary Analysis : Lab Saha

 ## Reminder